 BIM projects need manufacturer-specific BIM objects to populate the model and provide the team with accurate data.
-While BIM content creation is an investment, FAKRO already noticed a substantial ROI in terms of time.
+While BIM content creation is an investment, FAKRO has already noticed a substantial ROI in terms of time.
 Elżbieta Solewska elaborates with a real-life example:

 “I had a conversation with one of FAKRO’s BIM designers.
 He described a situation where another designer made B2 / 1 window combinations using two different techniques at a time.
 Designing with BIM took around three minutes, while the other method took more than 30.”

 Manufacturers who develop BIM objects offer a great service to specifiers.
 We've gone into detail in our e-book on how to navigate the new digital landscape, but basically: it prevents a lot of precious time from being wasted.
-Rather than having to sift through piles upon piles of PDFs to find performance data; all necessary information is given through the object.
+Rather than having to sift through piles upon piles of PDFs to find performance data, all necessary information is given through the object.

-“A BIM object links to external pages containing information such as product descriptions, price lists and installation instructions.
+“A BIM object links to external pages containing information such as product descriptions, price lists, and installation instructions.
 To top it off: it includes the entire technical specification and performance declaration,” adds Solewska.

 How BIM objects prevent cost overruns and waste